Journal of Virology

 Mutations at multiple sites within the simian virus 40 (SV40) early region yield large T antigens which interfere trans dominantly with the replicative activities of wild-type T antigen.
 A series of experiments were conducted to study possible mechanisms of interference with SV40 DNA replication caused by these mutant T antigens.
 First, the levels of wild-type T antigen expression in cells cotransfected with wild-type and mutant SV40 DNAs were examined; approximately equal levels of wild-type T antigen were seen, regardless of whether the cotransfected mutant was trans dominant or not.
 Second, double mutants that contained the mutation of inA2827, a strong trans-dominant mutation with a 12-bp linker inserted at the position encoding amino acid 520, and various mutations in other parts of the large-T-antigen coding region were constructed.
 The trans-dominant interference of inA2827 was not affected by second mutations within the p105Rb binding site or the amino or carboxy terminus of large T antigen.
 Mutation of the nuclear localization signal partially reduced the trans dominance of inA2827.
 The large T antigen of mutant inA2815 contains an insertion of 4 amino acids at position 168 of large T; this T antigen fails to bind SV40 DNA but is not trans dominant for DNA replication.
 The double mutant containing the mutations of both inA2815 and in A2827 was not trans dominant.
 The large T antigen of dlA2433 lacks amino acids 587 to 589, was unstable, and failed to bind p53.
 Combining the dlA2433 mutation with the inA2827 mutation also reversed the trans dominance completely, but the effect of the dlA2433 mutation on trans dominance can be explained by the instability of this double mutant protein.
 In addition, we examined several mutants with conservative point mutations in the DNA binding domain and found that most of them were not trans dominant.
 The implications of the results of these experiments on possible mechanisms of trans dominance are discussed.

 Bentivoglio, Christine M.; Zhu, Jiyue; and Cole, Charles, "Mechanisms of Interference with Simian Virus 40 (SV40) DNA Replication by Trans-Dominant Mutants of SV40 Large T Antigen" (1992).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 2912.